danvet/danvet.github.io/about.md

 mostly creating havoc in the kernel driver part of our stack and tightly related parts.

-I'm also the kernel maintainer for the drm/i915 driver, the official git repo I maintain is at:
+I have been drm/i915 kernel maintainer for a few years, but handed that all off to a great new team.
+Still, the official git repo I maintain is at:
 [http://cgit.freedesktop.org/drm-intel](http://cgit.freedesktop.org/drm-intel)

 All the low-level tooling and especially all the kernel driver testcases can be